 President Luong Cuong and his wife and delegates visit the Grand Egyptian Museum.
 Photo: Lam Khanh/VNA

 The President affirmed that Vietnam always admires the brilliant civilization of Arab countries.
-The thousand-year-old treasure of epics, philosophy and poetry of the Arab world has fascinated many generations of Vietnamese people.
+The thousand-year-old treasure of epics, philosophy and poetry of the Arab world has captivated many generations of Vietnamese people.
 The unique cultural identity and timeless spiritual values of Egypt have always been an endless source of inspiration for wisdom, courage, love of freedom and justice, enriching human civilization.

 President Luong Cuong presents the Grand Egyptian Museum with a Vietnamese version of the Bronze Drum.
 Photo: Lam Khanh/VNA